Citation, DOI, disclosures and article data

 At the time the article was created Behrang Amini had no recorded disclosures.View Behrang Amini's current disclosures

-Pericardial cysts are uncommon benign congenital anomaly of the anterior and middle mediastinum.
+Pericardial cysts are uncommon benign congenital anomalies of the anterior and middle mediastinum.

-In most patients are asymptomatic and discovered incidentally although occasionally patients may present with chest pain and dyspnoea.
+Patients are usually asymptomatic and these cysts are usually discovered incidentally although occasionally may present with chest pain and dyspnea ref.

-They are thought to often result from aberrations in the formation of coelomic cavities.
+Pericardial cysts are thought to often result from aberrations in the formation of celomic cavities.
 They can occur as sequelae of previous pericarditis.
-The cyst wall is composed of connective tissue and a single layer of mesothelial cells, and usually contains clear fluid.
+The cyst wall is composed of connective tissue and a single layer of mesothelial cells and usually contains clear fluid ref.

-They are preferentially found in the right anterior cardiophrenic angle, but can be found almost anywhere adjacent to the heart.
-They occur more commonly on the right side (right cardio-phrenic angle being the commonest location).
+They are most commonly found on the right, in particular the right anterior cardiophrenic angle, but can be found almost anywhere adjacent to the heart including the left cardiophrenic angle, and the anterior or posterior mediastinum 10.

-Typically seen as a mass (added density) at the cardiophrenic sulcus.
+Typically seen as a mass-like density at the cardiophrenic sulcus.
 They can be of different shapes and are not always round.
 May change in shape and size with inspiration and position.

-Usually appears as a well-defined, non-enhancing, low (water) attenuating, rounded mass next to the pericardium.
+Usually appears as a well-defined, non-enhancing, fluid-attenuation, rounded mass next to the pericardium.

 Morphology again can be variable.
 Internal septations may be present.
-Signal characteristic are those of fluid and include 4:
+Signal characteristics are those of fluid and include 4:

-- T1: typically low signal (occasionally can be high signal in contains proteinaceous material)
+T1: typically low signal (occasionally can be high signal if contains proteinaceous material)

 Treatment and prognosis

 They are benign lesions.
-Surgical resection or aspiration may be an aspiration for symptomatic selected cases 6-7.
+Surgical resection or aspiration may be performed for symptomatic selected cases 6,7.